 Child FIRST Seymour 1800 663 107

-The Goulburn Child FIRST Alliance is a partnership between FamilyCare, The Bridge Youth Service, Rumbalara Aboriginal Co-operative Ltd and The Department of Health and Human Services.
+The Goulburn Child and Family Services Alliance is a partnership between FamilyCare, The Bridge Youth Service, Rumbalara Aboriginal Co-operative Ltd and The Department of Health and Human Services.
 This partnership works together closely to ensure the most appropriate services are provided to vulnerable children and families.

 The purpose of the alliance executive is to monitor the delivery and implementation of DHHS funded Child & Family Services, strengthen relationships and communication between members, establish partnerships with universal and other secondary services , provide leadership on key issues and liaise with other sectors regarding local service barriers and performance.